stevenjackson/jacksonbudget/notes.md

 Yes!
 ----

-[x] Lock down the endpoint (static)  or make it settable in the android app.
+### Lock down the endpoint (static)  or make it settable in the android app.
 This seems to work?
 Cloud run gave me an endpoint and I injected it into secrets for the android app.
 As far as I can tell from the docs, this is a permanent assignment.

-* Serve dummy data from container in android app.
+### Serve dummy data from container in android app.
 [x] - Done

-* Investigate regenerate the phoenix app rather than working with 3 year old tech?
+### Investigate regenerate the phoenix app rather than working with 3 year old tech?
 [x] - Done.
 This was a little more than I hoped, but I'm super excited that the elixir/phx ecosystem has moved on.
 With `mix release` I no longer need distillery and phoenix now has top-level docs on how to get integrated with docker and configure to pass in runtime secrets. https://hexdocs.pm/phoenix/releases.html#containers Good stuff!
 Live Dashboard looks cool too, though I doubt I will use it

-* Re-enable auto deploys (gh webhooks) now that we don't need secrets at build time
-* Investigate uploading some kind of file to Google Cloud Storage and restricting access.
-* Accessing Google Cloud Storage from elixir
-* Serve processed data from GCS in android app
-* Reject requests that aren't from laura or me.
-* get SECRET_KEY_BASE into the container
+### get SECRET_KEY_BASE into the container
 [x] - Done this was really easy.
 Since I don't have "auto" deploys wired up yet I had to go to cloud run anyway to change my image.
 There's a tab for variables.

+### Re-enable auto deploys (gh webhooks) now that we don't need secrets at build time
+Done.
+This generated something called a cloudbuild.yaml file that was not quite right for my strange package structure.
+I decided to copy/paste/hack that into version control rather than trying to ever find it again.

+### Investigate uploading some kind of file to Google Cloud Storage and restricting access.
+### Accessing Google Cloud Storage from elixir
+### Serve processed data from GCS in android app
+### Reject requests that aren't from laura or me.
-* Load android app on laura's phone see dumb data.
+### Load android app on laura's phone see dumb data.
-* Put "real" data in google cloud storage - see on phone.
+### Put "real" data in google cloud storage - see on phone.
 === v1 ready ====

-* Add upload endpoint locked to me - somehow.
+### Add upload endpoint locked to me - somehow.
-* Verify updates update the app.
+### Verify updates update the app.
 === v2 ready ====